What Makes Kettl Tea Different?

 Matcha is 100% green tea that has been shade grown and stone milled.

 Loose leaf vs tea bag: which one is better?

-We are supporters of great quality leaf and our loose leaf teas are a testament to that - but so are our bagged teas.
-For us, tea bag get a bad wrap because historically the leaf inside has been very low quality.
-But it remains that the tea bag itself is great deign.
-We wanted to change that so we source pinnacle grade tea, cut the leaf lightly smaller to allow it extract fully, and then pack that leaf is a high quality mesh pyramid tea bag.
-Problem solved - great leaf tea wherever your travels take you.
+We are supporters of great quality leaf and our loose leaf teas are a testament to that, but so are our bagged teas.
+For us, tea bags get a bad wrap because historically the leaf inside has been very low quality.
+But it remains that the tea bag itself is a great design.
+So we to source pinnacle grade tea, cut the leaf slightly smaller to allow it to extract fully, and then pack that leaf in a high-quality non-micro plastic (Soiron comes from a recycled corn polymer) pyramid tea bag.
+Problem solved—great leaf tea wherever your travels take you.

-Generally, Japanese loose leaf teas can be successfully brewed twice with some offering multiple steeps beyond that.
-With tea bags, it tends to be the same - two steeps with a third possibly but it certainly be light.
+Generally, Japanese loose leaf teas can be brewed twice with some teas offering multiple steeps beyond that.
+Our tea bags follow the same guidelines.

 Do you stock any caffeine free tea?

-We do: our Nagano Soba Cha and Soba Cha Tea Bags are 100% free of caffeine (and gluten).
+Our Nagano Soba Cha and Soba Cha Tea Bags are 100% caffeine-free.